Dave-team/Knowledge-base/Principles.md

     - Work to live, don’t live to work.
     - Most people over-estimate what they can do in one year, and underestimate what they can do in ten years
     - It's a mirable that we're alive in the first place
+    - Each day is a new start.
+Each breath is a new start to become the person you want to be
+    - Every hour more in your life is but a privilege so make the very best of it, for time is limited in our lives.
+Threat time with others as possibly the last time you have with them.
+We will all be gone soon and so will the ones we love the most.
 - You and you alone are responsible:
     - No one owes you anything and nobody gives a fuck about your feelings
     - Own your life, no one else will.
 You are responsible for how you handle everything that happens to you.
 You just pick yourself up, learn and go on.
     - Life is hard and will throw you many challenges.
 You survive them, learn from them and move on.
 You build character comprised of everything that happened in your life.
 Anything that happens should be seen as a lesson you can use to become better.
+    - We have the ability to choose how we respond to everything.
+It’s not what happens to us that hurts us, but our response that hurts us
+    - Easy choices, hard life.
+Hard choices, easy life
+    - Don’t worry about whether you like your current situation or not.
+Life doesn’t care about what you do and don’t like.
+It’s up to you to connect what you want with what you need to do and then power that all the way through.
+    - See yourself as a machine – there is a worker in the machine and there is a designer of the machine.
+It’s much more important to be a good designer/manager of your life than being a worker in it.
+E.g. the designer needs to identify the workers strengths and weaknesses and adjust accordingly either by working on the weaknesses (best option but only if fixing the weakness is within your nature), or working around them(e.g. hiring others).
+It is naïve to think you can do most things perfectly or even very well
 - Relationships are incredibly important
     - Treat everyone like they can put you on the front page on the New York Times
     - Be someone others would like to be around with
+    - Family and loved ones will at some point die.
+Make very sure you did what you could do at any point to show that you love and care for them
 - Become a better version of yourself
     - Who you are today is not who you have to be tomorrow
     - See who you can become and how far you can go – become the very best version of yourself